American Home Shield Review: Is it Worth it?

 American Home Shield FAQ

-Most complaints are related to frustration over rejected claims or dissatisfaction with the company’s preapproved service technicians and contractors.
-We’ve also had customer reports of slow response times to service call requests.
+American Home Sheild has a 3-star rating on Trustpilot.
+Most complaints relate to frustration over rejected claims or dissatisfaction with the company’s preapproved service technicians and contractors.
+This is pretty typical with home warranty companies, though.

 AHS says you can cancel at any time.
 If you cancel within 30 days of your coverage start date, the company will refund contract fees minus any service claims.
 After 30 days you’ll owe “administrative fees” of up to one month’s payment, minus any “prorated contract fees.”